justinmeyer/raffle_simulation/README.md

 ## How to Use

-Run the R code to produce a report that calculates the probability of the observed outcome.
+Run the Rmd code to produce a md report that calculates the probability of the observed outcome.